 Train home, or if it’s open, take the walking path called Via dell’Amore.
 Walking the moonlit path above the swirling ocean is amazeballs.

 If you haven’t heard, the Cinque Terre is famous for its walking paths.
 Hiking the Cinque Terre trails is a wonderful thing to do, and there are masses of trails weaving all over the region.
-Some are paid trails, and some are not.
+Some are paid trails (it’s just five euros and helps maintain the park), and some are not.

 My favourite trails are: Riomaggiore to Portovenere (free but long) and Monterosso to Levanto (free).
 My other fave ones are Monterosso to Vernazza and Vernazza to Corniglia, but you’ll need a trail pass for these.
 They are both suited to beginners and lazy hikers, although promise me you’ll not wear flip flops on the trail.
 As the signs also say, don’t wear high heels.
 Glad they pointed that out.